 150g soft light brown sugar

-150g of warmed coconut oil (I use mild coconut oil)
+150g of warmed coconut oil (I use mild coconut oil) or softened butter

 1 tsp of bicarbonate of soda